openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Both ML-DSA [FIPS-204] and EdDSA [RFC8032] support an optional context string parameter `ctx` that can be incorporated into the algorithm internal message preprocessing step before signing and verification.

 This specification defines both algorithms with an empty context string.
-Using an empty `ctx` is consistent with existing deployments and reference specifications (“pure” mode) and ensures maximal interoperability with external libraries and prior implementations.
+Using an empty `ctx` is consistent with existing deployments and reference specifications ("pure" mode) and ensures maximal interoperability with external libraries and prior implementations.

 However, OpenPGP already provides domain separation through: